affinidi/vscode-extension/CONTRIBUTING.md

 ## Configuration & credentials

-Configuration of the extension and CLI is stored in the `~/.affinidi/config.json` file.
+Configurations of the extension and CLI are stored in the `~/.affinidi/config.json` file.
+This file persists even after user log out.
 Credentials and other sensitive data is stored in the `~/.affinidi/credentials.json` file.

 You can access the data in these files by using `src/config/configVault.ts` and `src/config/credentialsVault.ts`: